Vincenzo A. Sagun

-Vincenzo A. Sagun, officially the Municipality of Vincenzo A. Sagun (Lungsod sa Vincenzo A. Sagun; Subanen: Benwa Vincenzo A. Sagun; Chavacano: Municipalidad de Vincenzo A. Sagun; Bayan ng Vincenzo A. Sagun), is a 5th class municipality in the province of Zamboanga del Sur, Philippines.
+Vincenzo A. Sagun, officially the Municipality of Vincenzo A. Sagun (Lungsod sa Vincenzo A. Sagun; Subanen: Benwa Vincenzo A. Sagun; Chavacano: Municipalidad de Vincenzo A. Sagun; Bayan ng Vincenzo A. Sagun), is a municipality in the province of Zamboanga del Sur, Philippines.
 According to the 2020 census, it has a population of 24,852 people.

 The municipality is named after Zamboanga del Sur Governor and Representative Vincenzo Sagun.

 History

-The municipality was created through Batas Pambansa Blg.
-173. The barangays of Cabatan, Danan, Limason, Lumbal, Bio-os Maraya, Linoguayan, Walingwaling, Kapatagan, Cogon, Lunib, Maculay, and Sagucan all in Margosatubig with the seat of government of the new municipality shall be in Barangay Cabatan.
-Through Proclamation No. 2188, s.
-1982, a plebiscite was held on May 17, 1982 to coincide with the barangay elections to minimize government expenses relative to this political exercise.
-Majority of the electorate of the said barangays of Margosatubig voted in favor of the creation of the municipality.
+The municipality was created as Vincenzo Sagun through Batas Pambansa Blg.
+173 which was approved on February 8, 1982; thirteen barangays in Margosatubig had been separated with Cabatan designated the seat of government.
+A plebiscite for ratification, along with ten more newly-created local entities including Roseller Lim (now in Zamboanga Sibugay), was held on May 17, coinciding with the barangay elections.

+Government expenses was minimized relative to this political exercise.
+Majority of the electorate of the affected barangays voted in favor of the creation of the municipality.